Frequently asked questions

 How does Point work?

-Point includes sensors to measure air pressure and quality (using our own patent pending sensor), a microphone array measuring sounds from sub-hertz to bat-level frequencies, a humidity sensor, a temperature sensor and two processors for analyzing the data.
+Point uses multiple sensors to help you get to know your home; a microphone array measuring sounds from sub-hertz to bat-level frequencies, a humidity sensor, a temperature sensor and two processors for analyzing the data.

-By combining these input sources, Point recognizes events such as a window breaking (as opposed to a drinking glass), loud music, cigarette smoke and the presence of people.
+By combining these input sources, Point recognizes events such as a window breaking (as opposed to a drinking glass), loud music, alarms and the presence of people.

 Point connects to the internet over Wi-Fi and regularly sends information about temperature, humidity, air quality, and noise levels to Minut’s backend.
 If Point detects an event, such as an alarm ringing, Point connects immediately to the backend so that the user can be notified in the Point app.